kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-a-server.md

 [Install]
 WantedBy=multi-user.target
 ```
-Change the paths and the user according to your JATOS path and the user you want to start JATOS with.

 Secondly, notify systemd of the new service file:

 ```shell
 systemctl daemon-reload
 ```

 and enable it, so it runs on boot:

 ```shell
 systemctl enable jatos.service
 ```

 That's it.

 Additionally you can manually start/stop JATOS now with: